31 October 2024

 In ASL terms, we’d normally be talking about a 47mm gun with a long or “L” barrel.
 Given the cumbersome setup, which degraded performance substantially, the gun could manage only one round every few minutes.
 Accuracy was, as to be expected, hit-and-miss.
 My original draft called for a Canon Antichar de 47 SA mle 37 APX (French Ordnance Note 6) to sub for the naval gun.
 Because SAP is made of mild rather than carbon steel, I doubted the gun could perform anywhere near as well as the ASL standin.
 Martin Vicca suggested a To Kill Number (C7.31) of 8 instead of 11 normally assigned to a “47L.”
 I have heeded his advice.

 Mike Augustine went with a Type 1 Machine-Moved Gun (Japanese Ordnance Note 8), another contemporary 47mm AT Gun with a long barrel.
 As my scenario evolved, it became apparent that the Canon de 37 mle 16 TR (French Ordnance Note 8) was literally a better fit.
 Going with this Support Weapon (SW) in place of a Gun, I was able to remove two SSR at a stroke.
 As a SW (C9.2), the diminutive cannon isn’t subject to Covered Arc (CA) change penalties and I therefore had no need to specifiy that the naval gun be treated as having a 360° Mount (C2.3).
 The cannon’s status as a SW also prevents it from gaining Acquisition (C6.5), which I no longer needed to deny.
+Nor was there any change to the weapon's effect on Infantry, as both calibres equate to 4-Firepower (FP) on the Infantry Fire Table (IFT).
 The SSR is a little shorter as a result.
 You can thank me later.

 His Majesty's Australian Shipmen and the Battle for Observation Hill